Uniform in gravity estimates for 2D water waves: Proof of main results for unbounded domain case

 \subsection{Quantities controlled by the energy $\Ea(t)$}

 To prove the energy estimate for the energy $\Ea(t)$ namely \eqref{eq:mainEatime}, we need to prove several estimates first before we can start taking the time derivative of the energy.
 In this subsection, we collect some of these estimates which are then used in \secref{sec:closing} to prove \eqref{eq:mainEatime}.

-Some of the estimates in this section, especially the earlier estimates from estimate 1 to estimate 11, have already been proven in \cite{KiWu18, Wu19} or \cite{Ag21}.
-However we still prove them here as we need the explicit upper bound on them to prove the more refined estimate \eqref{eq:mainEatime}.
-Most of the later estimates (from estimate 12 onwards) are completely new, especially all later estimates involving $\Ag$ in one way or another.
+Some of the estimates in this subsection are from \cite{Ag21} and for them we simply refer to \cite{Ag21} for a proof.
+The rest of the estimates are new and among the new estimates in this section, the most important are the ones for

+which are controlled in the estimates \eqref{eq:controlhardestimatel2forAg}, \eqref{eq:controlhardDtAgLinfty} and \eqref{eq:controlhardDapabsDtAgL2} respectively.
+These three estimates are very delicate as in each of these, there is either a $\Ag$ or $\sqrt{\Ag}$ in the denominator, and if gravity $g = 0$ then $\Ag \to 0$ as $\abs{\ap} \to \infty$.
+We overcome this difficulty by using the special structure of the function $\Ag$.